skuzzle/restrict-imports-enforcer-rule/README.md

 </plugin>
 ```

-## Package Patterns

-Package patterns are matched case sensitively part by part.
-There are two supported
-wildcard operators:

-1. `*` matches every package part but exactly one.
-2. `**` matches multiple package parts but at least one.

-The pattern `java.util.*` matches `java.util.ArrayList` but not `java.util.regex.Pattern`.

-Likewise the pattern `java.util.**` matches all classes and subclasses contained in
-`java.util`.
-Double wildcards are supported everywhere within a pattern. `**.DumbName`
-would match every import which ends in `DumbName`.
-Wildcards are forbidden to be used in
-combination with other characters within a single part, like in `com.foo**`.
-Also parts
-within a package must not be empty like in `foo..bar`.

-If a pattern does not contain any wildcards, matching degrades to a simple String
-comparison.

 ## Includes and Excludes
 To refine the classes that are banned you may use the `allowedImports` tag in addition to
 the `bannedImports` tag.
 For example you can exclude a whole sub package using a wildcard